WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 - **Memory Sanitization & JVM Limitations:** JVM memory model makes it impossible to fully erase secrets (see [Why Avoiding Strings for Secrets Is (Nearly) Impossible in Java](WHY_AVOIDING_STRINGS_IS_HARD_IN_JAVA.md))
 - **Class/package immutability:** Cannot rename or move entity classes after data exists; class name and package are used in cryptographic derivation
 - **Limited Identifier support:** Only `CID` identifiers are supported (no UUID, int, etc.)
-- **Secret loss = data loss:** If a user loses their secret, their data is permanently inaccessible; true zero-knowledge means the server cannot recover or reset secrets
+- **Secret loss = data loss:** If a user loses their secret, their data is permanently inaccessible; true request-scoped knowledge means the server cannot recover or reset secrets
 - **Repository methods:** Only `deleteById` is supported for temporary or non-secret-based entities in `EncryptableMongoRepositoryImpl`.
 Other standard Spring Data methods (`insert`, `findById`, `findAll`, etc.) remain unsupported; use secret-based methods for all sensitive data
 - **No soft delete:** Only hard deletion is supported; soft delete is excluded to uphold the "right to be forgotten."
-- **Migration away from Encryptable:** Lazy migration possible but slow; requires dual systems and depends on user login frequency; bulk migration impossible without breaking zero-knowledge
+- **Migration away from Encryptable:** Lazy migration possible but slow; requires dual systems and depends on user login frequency; bulk migration impossible without breaking request-scoped knowledge
 - **Querying encrypted fields:** Cannot query or filter encrypted fields at the database level; must query in-memory after decryption
 - **Indexing encrypted fields:** Cannot index encrypted fields; only unencrypted fields can be indexed
 - **Performance characteristics:** 10–15% overhead due to encryption/decryption; hardware-accelerated on modern processors (AES-NI since 2010+, SHA extensions since 2019+)